-1. Make a snapshot of who you are, how you live your life and the relationship you are looking for.
+How you live your life and the relationship

 Your profile should begin by describing your most prominent and positive character traits.
 You’re funny?
 Outgoing?
 Creative?
 Loyal?
 Affectionate?
 Intellectually curious?
 Choose 3 or 4 adjectives that best describe your personality.
 If you are at a loss, ask your friends for help to describe you.
 How would you describe someone you were being put with?

 Make sure you also include what you care about.
 Do not use the crutch to describe your work and move on.
 It is not a curriculum vitae, and your work should be poorly focused.
 If you love your work, say it.
 But what is more important, what are you passionate about?
 Do you care more about making music?
 Helping others?
 Win a professional surfing competition or rescue stray dogs?
 If you’re interested in learning new languages and taking trips to test your skills, say so!
 The right people will think that is incredible.